Moana (soundtrack): Commercial performance

 "How Far I'll Go" appears during the film performed by actress Auliʻi Cravalho, and during the end credits performed by Canadian singer-songwriter Alessia Cara.
 A music video for Cara's version of the song was released on November 3, 2016.
 It reached number 88 on the Billboard Hot 100 for the week of December 17, 2016.
 South African singer Lira and Filipino singer Janella Salvador recorded two English-language versions of "How Far I'll Go" that played over the end credits on the South African and Filipino release of the film, while Indonesian singer Maudy Ayunda and Malaysian singer Ayda Jebat recorded their own versions of the song respectively in Indonesian and Malaysian language.

 Lin-Manuel Miranda and Jordan Fisher sing a duet on "You're Welcome", which plays over the end credits.
 The song as performed by Dwayne Johnson appears in the film.
 Johnson's version of "You're Welcome" peaked at number 83 on the Billboard Hot 100 for the week of December 17, 2016.
 The soundtrack also features Jemaine Clement, who voices the coconut crab Tamatoa.

 The album sold 509,000 copies in the United States by April 2017, making it the third soundtrack to surpass a half-million in sales that year after Suicide Squad and Trolls.
-Moana sold 709,000 copies and earned 1,254,000 album-equivalents, finishing as the country's fifth best-selling album of the year and had its ninth largest overall album consumption.
+Moana sold 709,000 copies and earned 1,254,000 album-equivalents, finishing as the country's fifth-best-selling album of the year and had its ninth largest overall album consumption.

+The album set a record for most weeks at No. 1 on Billboard Soundtracks Chart, with 61 weeks in total by October 23, 2021.